wasmerio/old-docs.wasmer.io/integrations/js/wasi/browser/examples/transforming-wasi-modules.md

 Please repeat the step-by-step instructions given in the [Hello World](https://github.com/wasmerio/docs.wasmer.io/tree/ca2c9145ea511f3c00439b180be82cc5197a177f/docs/wasmer-js/client/examples/hello-world/wasmer-js-client-hello-world/README.md) example, but with the following changes:

 1. Call your project `wasmer-js-transforming-wasi`
-2. Download the WASM module [`clock_time_get.wasm`](https://github.com/wasmerio/docs.wasmer.io/raw/master/docs/wasmer-js/wasm_lib/clock_time_get.wasm) and store it in the `static` directory
+2. Download the Wasm module [`clock_time_get.wasm`](https://github.com/wasmerio/docs.wasmer.io/raw/master/docs/wasmer-js/wasm_lib/clock_time_get.wasm) and store it in the `static` directory

 ## JavaScript Coding

 The coding seen below is very similar to the coding used for the previous Hello World example — but with one very important difference!

-Inside function `startWasiTask`, we fetch the WASM file contents and convert it to a `Uint8Array` as before, but then there is the additional line:
+Inside function `startWasiTask`, we fetch the Wasm file contents and convert it to a `Uint8Array` as before, but then there is the additional line:

 ```javascript
 const loweredWasmBytes = await lowerI64Imports(wasmBytes)